framps/raspiBackupDoc/en/src/faq.md

 page](version-history.md) to see what the new version brings and then use the parameter -U parameter to update the version.

 <a name="faq15"></a>
 ### 15) How can I go back to a previous *raspiBackup* version if I notice after an upgrade that the new version does not work as I expect it to?

-*raspiBackup* creates a backup every time a new version is activated with the -U option. is activated, a backup copy is created.
-With the option -V you can always to go back to a previous version.
-A list of all backed up *raspiBackup* versions is displayed and you can select the version to be to be restored from it.
+*raspiBackup* creates a backup every time a new version is activated with the -U option.
+With the option -V you can always go back to a previous version.
+A list of all backed up *raspiBackup* versions is displayed and you can select the version to restore.

 <a name="faq16"></a>